microsoft/debugpy/CONTRIBUTING.md

 While tox is the recommended way to run the test suite, pytest can also be invoked directly from the root of the repository.
 This requires packages in tests/requirements.txt to be installed first.

+#### Keeping logs on test success

+There's an internal setting `debugpy_log_passed` that if set to true will not erase the logs after a successful test run.
+Just search for this in the code and remove the code that deletes the logs on success.

+#### Adding logging

+Using `pydevd_log.debug` you can add logging just about anywhere in the pydevd code.
+However this code won't be called if CYTHON support is enabled without recreating the Cython output.
+To temporarily disable CYTHON support, look for `CYTHON_SUPPORTED` and make sure it's set to False

+## Updating pydevd

+Pydevd (at src/debugpy/_vendored/pydevd) is a copy of https://github.com/fabioz/PyDev.Debugger.
+We do not use a git submodule but instead just copy the source.

+In order to update the source, you would:
+- Sync to the appropriate commit in a pydevd repo
+- Diff this against the src/debugpy/_vendored/pydevd folder, being careful to not remove the edits made in the debugpy version
+- Run our tests
+- Make any fixes to get the tests to pass (see logging on how to debug)

+You might need to regenerate the Cython modules after any changes.
+This can be done by:

+- Install Python latest (3.12 as of this writing)
+- pip install cython, django>=1.9, setuptools>=0.9, wheel>0.21, twine
+- On a windows machine:
+  - set FORCE_PYDEVD_VC_VARS=C:\Program Files (x86)\Microsoft Visual Studio\2017\BuildTools\VC\Auxiliary\Build\vcvars64.bat
+  - set PYDEVD_FORCE_BUILD_ALL=True
+  - in the pydevd folder: python .\build_tools\build.py

 ## Using modified debugpy in Visual Studio Code
 To test integration between debugpy and Visual Studio Code, the latter can be directed to use a custom version of debugpy in lieu of the one bundled with the Python extension.
 This is done by specifying `"debugAdapterPath"` in `launch.json` - it must point at the root directory of the *package*, which is `src/debugpy` inside the repository: